Minimax properties of gamma kernel density estimators under $L^p$ loss and $\beta$-H\"older smoothness of the target: Illustration of the upper-endpoint smoothness matching condition

-The critical technical condition under which Theorem~\ref{thm:minimax} is established is the assumption that the underlying univariate density $f$ belongs to the $\beta$-H\"older space $\Sigma(\beta,L)$ for appropriate choices of smoothness parameter $\beta\in(0,2]$ and Lipschitz constant $L\in(0,\infty)$.
-In view of the definition of $\Sigma(\beta,L)$, this entails not only compact support on $[0,1]$, but also a \emph{smooth matching at the upper endpoint} $x=1$, since $f(x)=0$ for $x>1$ and the derivatives are required to exist and be bounded on $(0,\infty)$.
-To provide a concrete illustration of these constraints in a familiar parametric family, we consider in this section target densities obtained by mirroring a gamma density around $1$ and truncating to~$[0,1]$.
+The critical technical condition under which Theorem~\ref{thm:minimax} is established is the assumption that the underlying univariate density $f$ belongs to the $\beta$-H\"older space $\Sigma(\beta,L)$ for appropriate choices of the smoothness parameter $\beta\in(0,2]$ and the Lipschitz constant $L\in(0,\infty)$.
+In view of the definition of $\Sigma(\beta,L)$, this entails not only compact support on $[0,1]$, but also a smooth matching at the upper endpoint $x=1$, since $f(x)=0$ for $x>1$ and the derivatives are required to exist and be bounded on $(0,\infty)$.
+To provide a concrete illustration of these constraints, we consider target densities obtained by mirroring a gamma density around $1$ and truncating to~$[0,1]$.

 Let $g=g_{\alpha,\theta}$ be a gamma density with shape parameter $\alpha\in(0,\infty)$ and scale parameter $\theta\in(0,\infty)$, given by

 Define the normalizing constant

 and the associated \emph{mirrored gamma density truncated to $[0,1]$} by